shutiansong/nyc-taxi-data-platform/README.md

        ▼
     Analytics

-## Staging
+### Staging

-The staging layer provides a stable interface over processed source data and standardizes fields for downstream transformations.
+Provides a stable interface over the processed source data and standardizes fields for downstream transformations.

-## Intermediate
+### Intermediate

-The intermediate layer performs:

-- business-level deduplication
-- metric derivation
-- field transformations
-- data quality signal propagation
+Handles business-level transformations including deduplication, metric derivation, and field transformations.

-## Analytics
+### Analytics

-The analytics layer produces analytical fact and aggregate models.
+Produces analytical fact tables and daily aggregate models used by the BI layer.

 Examples include: